Correlated many-body quantum dynamics of the Peregrine soliton: Dynamical generation of the quantum PS

 On the other hand, larger box lengths such as $L=20,40$ result in the dynamical creation of the quantum PS as shown in the relevant density dynamics of Fig.~\ref{fig5:varyN_L20_MB}(e) and the position variance dynamics of Fig.~\ref{fig5:varyN_L20_MB}(f).
-A larger box length, e.g. $L=40$, yields slower formation times than smaller boxes, since the emitted density fractions from the box edges need to travel a larger distance (for the same value of $N$).
+A larger box length, e.g., $L=40$, yields slower formation times than smaller boxes, since the emitted density fractions from the box edges need to travel a larger distance (for the same value of $N$).
+This phenomenology has been confirmed for even larger box sizes, e.g., $L=100, 200$ (not shown for brevity) within the MF approximation.
+The latter settings lead to the more pronounced development of MI features, as well as the emergence of recurrence phenomena at considerably longer timescales, as imposed by the respective domain sizes.
 Also, smaller peak amplitudes occur due to the decreased initial atom density.
-Summarizing, we have demonstrated a transition from the quantum PS to a breathing wave form for decreasing box length and fixed atom number, but also exemplified that both $N$ and $L$ can be utilized to control the time of formation and peak amplitude of RW structures.
+Summarizing, we have demonstrated a transition from the quantum PS to a breathing waveform for decreasing box length and fixed atom number, but also exemplified that both $N$ and $L$ can be utilized to control the time of formation and peak amplitude of RW structures.